sustainers/sustainers.github.io/working-groups/docs.md

 ## How to get involved

 Go to #documentation on the Slack channel, or speak with Pia Mancini or [Chris Chinchilla](https://chrischinchilla.com/).
-You can also post questions in [our discorse thread](https://discourse.sustainoss.org/t/incubating-docs/302).
+You can also post questions in [our discourse thread](https://discourse.sustainoss.org/t/incubating-docs/302).

 ### Office hours